iamlatte/robertofranceschi/README.md

 -->
 ### Hola 🤓👨‍💻

-💻 Currently working on my Master Thesis at Sony Stuttgart Technology Center
+💻 Currently working on my Master Thesis at Sony - Stuttgart Technology Center

 🎓 Soon to be grad with an MSc in Data Science and Engineering (Dec 2021)

 📊 AWS Machine Learning Scholarship program 2021 #UdacityAWSScholars

-🌱 Alumnus Huawei – Seeds for the Future 2020

 🔍 Fields of interests: Machine Learning (Perception, Computer Vision), FinTech and Sports

+📫 How to reach me: [linkedin](https://www.linkedin.com/in/roberto-franceschi/)